07krW5Hnr5ghy/testimonial-cards/Readme.md

 ## Demo

-To view the personal page, open the `index.html` file in a browser.
+To view the testimonial cards, open the `index.html` file in a browser.

 ## Technologies